 In a November 2016 decision, a unanimous Georgia Supreme Court, with one concurring opinion, ruled in CertainTeed v.
-Fletcher31 that failure-to-warn takehome claims are not permitted against a
+Fletcher that failure-to-warn takehome claims are not permitted against a product manufacturer; however, the court made clear that product defect take-home claims are permitted.
 In CertainTeed, the plaintiff claimed she was exposed to asbestos from laundering her father's workplace clothes that were contaminated with asbestos from CertainTeed pipe from 1960 to 1977.
 The trial court dismissed the plaintiff's failure-to-warn and product defect claims.
 The appellate court reversed in part.